fledge-iot/fledge-south-s2opcua/docs/index.rst

   - **Client private key**: The name of the private key of the client application, i.e. the private key the plugin will use.
 This should be a PEM format key.

   - **Certificate revocation list**: The name of the certificate authority's Certificate Revocation List.
 This is a DER format certificate.
+If using self signed certificates this should be left blank.

 Subscriptions
 -------------